lokeshkumar9600/mypockt/README.md

 # mypockt
-# A simple web-app built using Javascript and mongoDB to add and track your savings goals
+# A simple web-app built using Javascript , NodeJS and MongoDB to add and track your savings goals

 # AUTHENTICATION PAGE